Ebubechukwucyber/sovereign-business-operator/README.md

 ## Overview

-**Sovereign Business Operator** is a Telegram-native **AI agent for service businesses**.
+**Sovereign** is a Telegram-native **AI agent for service businesses**.
 It is business-agnostic: the owner configures niche, services, price bounds, USDC wallet, signature, and alert email once.
 The agent then runs a full commercial loop for that studio.

 It is designed for the **Orion Agents** class of product: useful, listable, and trustworthy — AI where judgment helps, deterministic code where money is involved.